 - Put an Egg On It! (second photo)

-We’ve also made some appearances in other blogs as well as on local television under our old blog name (which we’ve since merged into this one):
+We’ve also made some appearances in other blogs and websites as well as on local television under our old blog name (which we’ve since merged into this one):

 Connecticut Style appearances: